Arfey/aiohttp_admin2/docs/usage.rst

 - *validators* - list of validators
 - *field_cls* - field type which will represent selected value
 - *choices* - tuple of tuple with values.
+- *primary_key* - `True` if current field is a primary key

+**ArrayField** - field for represented array data.
+Instances inside array must to have the same type.
+To specify this type you have to provide `field_cls`

+- *required* - add validation for empty value if set to `True`
+- *default* - replace empty value if specify
+- *validators* - list of validators
+- *field_cls* - field type which will represent data type of items inside array
+- *primary_key* - `True` if current field is a primary key

+**JsonField** - field for represented data in json type format.

+- *required* - add validation for empty value if set to `True`
+- *default* - replace empty value if specify
+- *validators* - list of validators
+- *primary_key* - `True` if current field is a primary key

 .. code-block:: python